-The Kuwait Meteorological Department of the Directorate General of Civil Aviation was established in 1953 and has been a member of World Meteorology Organisation since 1962.
+Kuwait Meteorological Department of the Directorate General of Civil Aviation was established in 1953 and has been a member of World Meteorology Organisation since 1962.
 The departments goal is to monitor, observe and study weather and climate in Kuwait.
 The department consists of five superintendents who oversee Forecast, Climate, Stations, Communications-Met Info and Instrumentation Maintenance sections.
-The Kuwait Meteorological Department employs approximately 150 qualified staff who work around the clock to operate, monitor and maintain complex and up-to-date meteorological equipment and systems which are essential to the the Department operation.

-The Department operates 27 land and marine automatic weather observation stations (which are located throughout the State of Kuwait), 14 wind-shear early warning systems and 6 independent automatic weather stations at Kuwait Airport runways which are used primarily for improving safety during aircraft movements.
-Additionally the Department operates a fully manned 24x7 weather observing station at Kuwait Airport.
-Separately, the Department operates specialised systems to measure the radiation and elements of the upper atmosphere/ozone layers up to 16 Km in vertical height and one latest generation Doppler Weather Radar which is used primarily to detect clouds types, height and density and areas that effected by dust.
+The Department operates 27 land and marine automatic weather observation stations (which are located throughout the State of Kuwait), 14 wind-shear alert systems and 6 independent automatic weather stations at Kuwait Airport runways which are used primarily for improving safety during aircraft operations.
+Additionally the department operates a fully manned 24x7 weather observing station at Kuwait Airport.
+Separately, the Department operates specialised systems to measure the radiation and elements of the upper atmosphere/Ozone layers up to 16 Km in vertical height and one latest generation Doppler Weather Radar which is used primarily to detect clouds, height and density and areas that effected by dust.

-The Kuwait Meteorological Department contributes to a dedicated Meteorological global network thus enabling meteorological data exchange to other official meteorological agencies at the regional level as well as world wide.
-The department operates within all guidelines and regulations of the World Meteorological Organisation (WMO) and International Civil Aviation Organisation (ICAO) and The Intergovernmental Panel on Climate Change (IPCC).
+Kuwait Meteorological Department contributes to a dedicated Meteorological global network thus enabling meteorological data exchange to other official meteorological agencies at the regional level as well as worldwide.
+The department operates within all guidelines and regulations of the World Meteorological Organisation (WMO) , International Civil Aviation Organisation (ICAO) and The Intergovernmental Panel on Climate Change (IPCC).

 The Kuwait Meteorological Department acquired ISO certification ISO9001:2008 in 2013 and currently working on developing its services to acquire ISO certification ISO9001:2013 to be able to fulfil WMO and ICAO standards and requirements.